eclipse-vertx/vert.x/core_manual_groovy.md

 ## SSL Servers

-Net servers can also be configured to work with [Transport Layer Security](http://en.wikipedia.org/wiki/Transport_Layer_Security) (previously known as SSL).
+NNet servers can also be configured to work with [Transport Layer Security](http://en.wikipedia.org/wiki/Transport_Layer_Security) (previously known as SSL).

 When a `NetServer` is working as an SSL Server the API of the `NetServer` and `NetSocket` is identical compared to when it working with standard sockets.
 Getting the server to use SSL is just a matter of configuring the `NetServer` before `listen` is called.